 All courses offered are Level 3.
 All students will study 3 subjects in Year 12 and Year 13, with linear A-level exams being taken at the end of Year 13.
 Some very able students may choose to take 4 A-level subjects and study these for two years.
-Subjects should be selected from the A-level blocks below.
-It is only possible to take one subject in each block, however, if your chosen subjects are in the same block, this can be discussed at interview and we will attempt to accommodate as many requests as possible.
+Students should select 3 subjects from the list below and we will make every effort to ensure that as many A-level combinations as possible are available, based on student preferences.